vpon-data/data-sdk/docs/AppSubmission.md

 lang:           "en"
 ---

-# App Submission Guide with Data SDK Integration
+# App Submission Guide
+## Guidelines for Integrating Data SDK

 To successfully integrate our Data SDK into your App and prepare for submission, here's a comprehensive guide: